BitBard-co/Weather-Client-Server/Weather/README.md

 ```

 Swedish characters: you can type names with å/ä/ö directly (e.g. `Malmö`, `Gävle`).
 The client & server normalize them internally; if a city is new, it is added on first successful lookup.

+Router forward example (existing rule external 10722 → internal 192.168.1.210:22): with the server on port 22 it will be reachable at `http://<public_ip>:10722/health`.

 ---